MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityCarbon/ProductFootprint.md

 ---
-title: Productbartprint in Cloud for Sustainability carbon data model - Common Data Model | Microsoft Docs
+title: Productfootprint in Cloud for Sustainability carbon data model - Common Data Model | Microsoft Docs
-description: The carbon bartprint of a product with values in accordance with the Pathfinder Framework.
+description: The carbon footprint of a product with values in accordance with the Pathfinder Framework.
 author: cdm-publisher
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
 ms.date: 7/9/2024
-ms.author: cdmditeam
+ms.author: anbichse
 ---

-# Product bartprint in Cloud for Sustainability carbon data model(Productbartprint)
+# Product footprint in Cloud for Sustainability carbon data model(Productfootprint)

-The carbon bartprint of a product with values in accordance with the Pathfinder Framework.
+The carbon footprint of a product with values in accordance with the Pathfinder Framework.

- Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/Sustainability\CloudforSustainabilityCarbonDataModel/Productbartprint.cdm.json" target="_blank">GitHub</a>.
+ Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/Sustainability\CloudforSustainabilityCarbonDataModel/Productfootprint.cdm.json" target="_blank">GitHub</a>.

 ## Traits